niccolocorsani/e-commerce-app/README.md

 Remember to consent to push notifications to the browser at the operating system level in order to use them on the system.

+As for the android system, it is possible to download the .apk file in the repository directly from the phone.
+Once the application has been installed, it can be run.

 # Project Documents